NikkelM/Game-Pass-API/README.md

 <details>
 <summary><code>publisherName</code></summary>

-Whether or not to include the name of the publisher of the game.
+Whether to include the name of the publisher of the game.

 | Type | Default value | Possible values | Required |
 | --- | --- | --- | --- |